 12 framed panels

 A touring exhibit based on the personal stories of Holocaust Survivors living in Central Florida.
 This ten-panel exhibit honors Jewish women living in Central Florida who settled there after surviving the Holocaust.
 They came from Germany, from Austria, from Czechoslovakia and from Poland, each with a unique experience in attempting to survive Nazi persecution.
+More information about these stories are on this page.

 Embracing the Dream